 concerts in our community.

-the purpose of bringing quality chamber music to diverse audiences.
+Central to its mission is bringing quality chamber music to diverse audiences.

 kids, folks in the workplace, senior citizens) 3) Summer Festival

--- honing the musical & business skills of professional and aspiring-professional
+for Flute and Guitar Duos-- honing the musical & business skills of professional and aspiring-professional

 and human service organizations serve to integrate art forms, enhance

 programming, develop audience, and provide concert venues (museums, historic sites, rural opera houses, libraries, community colleges).
 The administrative office for the first 20 years was in John and Jan's home at 1495 Douglas Ct., Marion, Iowa.

 Support for this organization has been strong, both in terms of

 audience reached and monies contributed for support.
 The Iowa Arts Council frequently scores

 Red Cedar Chamber Music among highest marks for an Iowa mid-sized organization